Jessie's Dad: The film

 The hour-long documentary follows Lunsford as he visits Capitol Hill and state capitols to urge lawmakers to increase penalties for persons convicted of offenses against children.
 The film offers a behind-the-scenes look at a single father haunted by the knowledge that a sex offender held his daughter within earshot for three days.

 Jessie's Dad was initially funded by a Carole Fielding Production Grant, along with a University of Florida research grant.
 Mark Lunsford, his parents and several other members of his family attended the 2008 screening of Jessie's Dad at the University of Florida.
 Lunsford and the film received two standing ovations from a packed theater.

 Green Apple Entertainment is distributing Jessie's Dad, which is available from iTunes and Amazon, where it has received an average rating of 5 (the highest possible).
 Lifetime and Investigation Discovery have used a substantial amount of Jessie's Dad footage in their programs.
 The film has screened in several film festivals, where it has won top prizes, and prestigious venues, including Columbia University's satellite campus in Paris.

 Dvir reflected on the film years later in an article in the Centre Daily Times: "As a documentary filmmaker, I change my mind about societal issues related to my projects much like kids experience growth — I only notice it months, sometimes years, later.
 Directing and producing "Jessie's Dad" [...] altered my point of view on mandatory sentencing."

-Reception

-Response to the film has been positive thus far.
-Ted Leonsis of Monumental Sports & Entertainment called the film "tough to watch but essential film about parenting; about justice and about protecting the rights of children."